-Example #2
+Example 2

 Cather, Elliot, and Williams share income on the basis of 3:4:3.
-During the year, Cather and Elliot received a salary allowance of $20,000 and $15,000 respectively.
-If the net income for the year was $80,000, calculate how much net income should be allocated to each partner and show the closing journal entry to transfer each partner’s share to their respective capital accounts.
+During the year, Cather and Elliot received a salary allowance of $20,000 and $15,000, respectively.
+If the net income for the year was $80,000, calculate how much net income should be allocated to each partner, and show the closing journal entry for transferring each partner’s share to their respective capital account.

 Solution:

 This exercise is a bit more complicated.
-Note there is a salary allowance, but no interest allowance.
-Also note that the total of the salary allowance equals $35,000; well below the net income amount.
-This indicates that there is a positive remainder of $45,000 ($80,000 - $35,000) which is shared in accordance with the partners’ income sharing ratio.
+Note that there is a salary allowance but no interest allowance.
+Also note that the total of the salary allowance equals $35,000—well below the net income amount.
+This indicates that there is a positive remainder of $45,000 ($80,000 − $35,000), which is shared in accordance with the partners’ income sharing ratio.
 Thus, the remainder will be shared as follows:

 Cather: 3/10 x $45,000 = $13,500